-In brick ovens, 1/4th of the heat leaves through the chimney.
-A chimney also improves the airflow through the oven.
-It helps direct the smoke so that it doesn't blow out on your face.
+In brick ovens, 1/4th of the heat diffuses through the chimney.
+The chimney helps in improving airflow through the oven.
+It helps blow out the smoke so that it doesn't blow out on your face.
 An enameled flue pipe can be used for the chimney.
-The height of the chimney depends on the size of the oven but it can be anywhere from 1 meter or more.
-Some people choose not to build a chimney in their ovens, however that may result in an oven the does not perform at its optimum and may cause excess smoke issues.
+The height of the chimney depends on the size of the oven but, it ranges from 1 meter and above.
+Some people choose not to build a chimney in their ovens, however that limits the performance and effectiveness of the oven and may also cause excess smoke issues.

-The vent of an oven can be constructed with brick, cast, or steel.
+The vent of an oven can be constructed with bricks, cast, or steel.
 Each material has its own advantage depending on the usage.
 The vent of a pizza oven is usually on its outside, not inside.
-You can use decorative material to hide the vent from the outside.
+You can use a decorative material to hide the vent from the outside.
 The vent lets some heat escape the inner chamber/dome.
-There are two places where vents are placed:
+There are two areas for placement of vents:

-In traditional ovens the vent is in the front, while in central designs the vent is in the centre of the dome and connects to the chimney to let the heat out.
-The center vent has the benefit of moving the hot air over the top of the oven and may help improve even heat disbursement.
+In traditional ovens the vent is located in the front, while in central designs the vent is located at the center of the dome and connects to the chimney for letting heat out.
+The center vent has the benefit of transferring the hot air over the top of the oven and may help improve heat disbursement.
 There is another design called "vent in the oven" where the vent is placed inside the oven behind rather than in front of the door.

-The flue is the opening that allows the heat or gas to pass through the chimney.
-This opening should be placed at the front of the oven in front of the door.
-The flue will function to draw smoke and exhaust gasses up and away from the oven through the chimney.
-If not properly placed the oven might release more heat than necessary and this will affect the operation of the oven.
-The flue needs to be cleaned regularly or it might obstruct the passing of the heat through the oven.
-It is necessary to use fireproof mortar for jointing the flue liners and the voids between flue linings must be closed with insulating material.
+Flue is the opening that allows the heat or gas to pass through the chimney.
+This opening should be placed at the face of the oven in front of the door.
+Flue draws smoke and exhausts gasses up and away from the oven through the chimney.
+If not properly placed the oven may release more heat than necessary and this affects the efficiency and performance of the oven.
+The flue needs regular cleaning to avoid obstruction of passing of the heat through the oven.
+It is necessary to use fireproof mortar for jointing the flue liners and the voids between flue linings must be insulated.

-For cooking pizza a traditional wood fired oven does not require a door.
-A door may be installed to help reduce the time taken for the oven to heat up, to increase the time the oven retains heat after building the fire and maintaining temperature consistency.
-The door will usually be made of either iron or a hardwood.
-Iron is a good choice as it will not be affected by the high heats.
-Safety should be considered however in that the iron door will become extremely hot and will cause severe burns if touched.
-A wood door has the benefit in that it will not cause such burns if it is maintained at a high temperature.
-The door will start to burn however if brought to a high enough temperature and so it is suggested that wooden doors be soaked in water for at least an hour before use.
-A wooden door with a metal covering on the inside is another option to gain the benefit of both materials.
+A traditional wood fired oven for cooking pizza does not require a door.
+A door may be fixed to help reduce the time taken for the oven to heat up, to increase the time the oven retains heat after building the fire and maintaining temperature consistency.
+The door can be made of either iron or a hardwood.
+Iron is a good choice as it will not be affected by the high temperatures.
+Safety should be considered however, an iron door becomes extremely hot and can cause severe burns when touched.
+A wooden door has the benefit that it cannot cause such burns if maintained at a high temperature.
+However, the door may start to burn when exposed to extreme temperature and so it's suggested that wooden doors be soaked in water for at least an hour before use.
+A wooden door with a metal covering inside is another option of gaining the benefit of both materials.
 The height of the door should be determined by the height of the inner oven vault so as to improve airflow throughout.
-The ratio is Vault Height : Door Height = 100 : 60. eg. A vault height of 18" (46 cm) correlates to a door height of 11" (28 cm).
+The ratio Vault Height : Door Height = 100 : 60. eg. A vault height of 18" (46 cm) correlates to a door height of 11" (28 cm).

 Heat expansion

 When the oven heats up, the dome expands.
-The heat expansion can cause cracks in the dome of the oven.
-Heat-resistant insulation is applied on the dome which not only helps with the cracks but also makes sure the dome stays hot for a longer time by keeping the heat locked instead of letting it escape.
-Perlite or Vermiculite can be used for this purpose.
-You may add more coatings of heat-resistant insulation on top of your oven dome to increase the cooking times.
+This expansion can cause cracks in the oven's dome.
+Heat-resistant insulation is applied on the dome which not only helps reduce cracking but also ensures the dome stays hot for a longer time by locking the heat.
+Either Perlite or Vermiculite can be used for this purpose.
+Extra coatings of heat-resistant insulation may be added on top of your oven dome to increase the times of cooking.

 Thermal Insulation

-The dome of the oven needs thermal insulation which prevents the heat from escaping.
-If the oven does not have proper thermal insulation, the dome will release all the heat and you will not be able to cook.
-Our goal is to thermally insulate the dome to maximize the amount of time heat can be stored into it.
-There are different refractory insulation types that you can choose from.
+The dome of the oven needs thermal insulation which prevents heat loss.
+If the oven does not have proper thermal insulation, the dome loses heat quickly and is unable to cook.
+Our aim is thermally insulating the dome to maximize the duration in which heat can be preserved in it.
+There are different refractory insulation types from which you can choose from.

 - Perlite or Vermiculite can be used for dry and loose form of heat insulation.

 - Ceramic Fiber Blankets can be used for insulation as well.
-While they are a bit costly, they provide excellent insulation and do not need any additional forms of heat insulation on top.
+However, they are a bit costly but they provide excellent insulation and do not need any additional forms of heat insulation.

 - Ceramic Fiber Blanket

 Cladding is the final layer of the oven and may be either concrete or an additional layer of bricks.
-Some people prefer the aesthetics of a brick outer layer and so will utilise fire bricks for the internal dome, and then place a final cladding layer of regular building bricks over the top of insulation.
-Not only is it cheap and easy to afford but also increases the amount of time that your oven will stay hot consistently.
+Some people prefer the aesthetics of a brick outer layer and so they utilize fire bricks for the internal dome, and then put a final cladding layer of regular building bricks over the top of the insulation.
+Not only is it cheap and easy to afford but also increases the amount of time that the oven stays hot consistently.
 Cladding proves to be an extra heat insulation for your oven and has many advantages including:

-- It serves as another layer of insulation and adds to the thermal mass.
+- It serves as an additional layer of insulation and adds to the thermal mass.

-- You can cook items requiring less heat because the cladding stores the heat for a long time.
+- It can cook items requiring less heat because the cladding, stores the heat for a long time.